catie-aq/blog-vaniila/_i18n/en/_posts/2023-06-27-Question_answering.md

 Secondly, all the data used in these models is based solely on the SQuAD 1.0 methodology, which requires the answer to the question to be found in the context text. <br>
 Thirdly, the Crédit Mutuel model is a distilled CamemBERT.
 As such, it has fewer parameters than the others, but in return achieves lower performance.
 If your objective is to have the smallest model possible, because you have hardware constraints for example, this model is certainly the best suited to your needs.
 However, if your objective is to have a model with the best possible performance, this model should be avoided. <br><br>

 With these limitations in mind, we have developed our own model at CATIE: QAmembert.
-This uses all the quality data available in open-source, is based on new data in order to adopt the SQuAD 2.0 methodology, and offers a basic version of the model free of charge and freely in open-source <a href="https://huggingface.co/CATIE-AQ/QAmembert">(https://huggingface.co/CATIE-AQ/QAmembert)</a>, as well as a large version free of charge but on request. <br>
+This uses all the quality data available in open-source, is based on new data in order to adopt the SQuAD 2.0 methodology, and offers a base and a large version of the model freely in open-source: <a href="https://huggingface.co/CATIE-AQ/QAmembert">https://huggingface.co/CATIE-AQ/QAmembert</a> and <a href="https://huggingface.co/CATIE-AQ/QAmembert-large">https://huggingface.co/CATIE-AQ/QAmembert-large</a>. <br>
 Specifically, we used : <br>
 </p>